ngrok/ngrok-go/README.md

 }
 ```

 ## Support
 The best place to get support using ngrok-go is through the [ngrok Slack Community](https://ngrok.com/slack).
-If you find bugs or have feature requests, please follow the [contributing guide](/CONTRIBUTING.md) and open an issue.
+If you find bugs or would like to contribute code, please follow the instructions in the [contributing guide](/CONTRIBUTING.md).

 ## License